 Simple and satisfying, this is a drink that really benefits from closely-measured ingredients.
 You want to taste the whiskey, with just enough vermouth to smooth out the bite.
 Manhattans may be the perfect canvas for showing off the flavors in a bitters.

-2 ounces rye whiskey (Old Overholt, Russell’s Reserve 6 Year)
+2 oz rye whiskey (Old Overholt, Russell’s Reserve 6 Year)

-1 ounces sweet vermouth (I prefer Carpano Antica)
+1 oz sweet vermouth (I prefer Carpano Antica)

 3 dashes Angostura Bitters (I often substitute with Dutch’s Bitters, and I like to add a dash of Regan’s Orange Bitters)